PARAGLIDING QUESTIONS AND ANSWERS

 What time do we start and finish?

-We normally start at 9.30 and finish around 5pm although
+We normally start at 9.30am and finish around 4.30pm although sometimes

-sometimes we may stay later in the summer to work around the weather.
+we may start earlier in the summer to work around the weather.
+The exact

-The exact times will be left by the duty instructor the night before training
+start time will be given by the duty instructor the night before training

 Will I require insurance?